istio/istio.io/_docs/concepts/network-and-auth/auth.md

 1. When a pod is created, API Server mounts the key and certificate pair according to the service account using [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-1. [Istio Manager](https://istio.io/docs/concepts/traffic-management/manager.html) generates the config with proper key and certificate and secure naming information, which defines what service account(s) can run a certain service, and passes it to Envoy.
+1. [Pilot]({{home}}/docs/concepts/traffic-management/pilot.html) generates the config with proper key and certificate and secure naming information, which defines what service account(s) can run a certain service, and passes it to Envoy.